RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Compare the different basecalling methods methods on the subset of fast5 files.
+Only try fast and high quality, SUP-HAC is very slow on CPUs.

 ```
 Usage: